Things To Do In Melbourne 2021

 Enjoy the many events often held in Federation Square!
 Sit and watch film on the massive screen.
 In fact it's become a Melbourne thing to watch major sporting events on the big screen.
 Wander around the corner and enjoy the Yarra River.
 Check out the view from St Paul’s Cathedral steps – surely one of the best views in Melbourne!

-Walk around the corner for a meal at Gazi, grab a coffee at Brunetti nearby on Swanston or check out the restaurants on nearby Flinders Lane.
+Walk around the corner for a meal at Gazi, visit restaurants on Flinders Lane, or check out the restaurants on nearby Flinders Lane.
 Check out Flinders St Station as iconic Melbourne architecture.

 2. St Kilda